 NRND: Not recommended for new designs.
-Device is in production to support existing customers, but TI does not recommend using this part in
+Device is in production to support existing customers, but TI does not recommend using this part in a new design.

 PREVIEW: Device has been announced but is not in production.
 Samples may or may not be available.